The 20 Best Horror Zombie Movies - A Countdown

 One of the two masterpieces of George A. Romero (the other one is higher up on this list), this movie broke several paradigms.
 The legacy of its proto-gore is unmeasurable.
 The use of a black actor as a protagonist, a revolutionary act.

 Night of the Living Dead undoubtedly hasn't aged with grace.
 But if the viewer is willing to contextualize this movie in its time, the experience will remain innovative, terrifying and beautifully cruel.
+This movie generated whole generations of new zombie horror movies and will remain a turning point in the genre.

 3) Zombi 2 (1979)